 Guys: go for proper shoes, smart trousers and a shirt, with a smart jumper.
 Pocket the tie and then, if it looks like it’s necessary, take a minute for a quick change.
 If you’re still not sure, you can play it safe with a suit.

-Girls: a smart dress or shirt/blouse and skirt (not mini!) will do nicely.
+Girls: a smart business attire, such as a dress or shirt/blouse and trousers/skirt.

 Your aim for the day…